Pipes of War

 Chad nodded frantically.
 ‘Of course,’ he said, as he covered his hands in a ridiculous amount of soap and washed them as thoroughly as he could.

-‘I will, I promise,’ said Chad.
+‘I will, I promise,’ said Chad, nodding furiously.
 ‘C-can I go now?’

 The toilet roll-covered stranger nodded his toilet paper-covered head and uncuffed Chad, who promptly ran out of the toilets.
-The masked man heard a groan and looked down at the floor, where the young teen was still lying clutching his nose.
+The masked man heard a groan and looked down at the floor, where the other young teen was still lying clutching his nose.

 ‘Hey!
-You forgot your…’ he called after Chad.
-‘Ah forget it.’
+You forgot your…’ he called after Chad, but there was no way he’d hear him now.
+He just shrugged and muttered, ‘Ah forget it.’

 ‘Uh mister… who are you?’ the boy asked.